Three Pulitzer Prize-Winning Historians Aim To Put American Politics In Context

 Ellis repeatedly returns to the idea that Jefferson held his theoretical opposition to slavery in an "elevated region of his mind" that somehow never quite migrated down to acknowledging Monticello's dependence on them or doing anything to change that fact.
 Ellis highlights several moments where Jefferson could have used his power to curtail or even end slavery, if he had chosen to do so.
 The most painful missed opportunity: the Louisiana Purchase, when Jefferson could have used his sweeping executive power to bar the slave trade from the new territory, set aside some of it to relocate freed slaves, or even sell off some of the new land and use the proceeds to compensate slave owners for their freed slaves. ("All elements of the plan had, at one time or another, occurred to a younger Jefferson," Ellis writes.)

 Jefferson, of course, did none of these things.
-A far cry from a moment both Goodwin and Meacham write about, when Lyndon Johnson plows forward with his politically dangerous civil rights plan, telling his advisors that if he wasn't there to make tough decisions that helped the country's most vulnerable, then, well, "what the hell is the presidency for?"
+A far cry from a moment both Goodwin and Meacham write about, when Johnson plows forward with his politically dangerous civil rights plan, telling his advisers that if he wasn't there to make tough decisions that helped the country's most vulnerable, then, well, "what the hell is the presidency for?"

 The Soul of America